Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Experiments

-To isolate how different stochastic policy families behave in a multi-modal action landscape, we use the standard 2D \emph{multi-goal} environment commonly adopted for interpretability studies~\cite{haarnoja2017reinforcement}.
-We compare {SAC}~\cite{haarnoja2018sac} (Gaussian policy), {DPMD} (diffusion policy), and {FMER} (our flow matching policy).
-Figure~\ref{fig:train_evolution} visualizes, for the same state \(s=(0,0)\), the action samples produced by each policy at an early (10K), intermediate (20K), and converged (45K) stage of training.
-SAC initially concentrates samples in a broad, unimodal region and only gradually shifts mass toward a high-value basin, reflecting the limited ability of a single Gaussian to represent disconnected modes.
-In contrast, both DPMD and FMER allocate probability mass to the high-value region much earlier, indicating faster discovery of promising modes.
-Diffusion denoising trajectories are often indirect and vary across samples, whereas FMER induces smoother and more coherent transport toward high-value actions.

-Furthermore, Figure~\ref{fig:policy_vis} illustrates the state-conditioned action selection across the multi-goal environment after training has converged.
-As shown by the red arrows, SAC and DPMD consistently orient toward a subset of optimal regions (right and bottom), even when alternative peaks are equally optimal.
+To compare the multimodal capacity of different stochastic policy families, we use the standard 2D multi-goal environment commonly adopted for interpretability studies~\cite{haarnoja2017reinforcement}.
+We compare SAC (Gaussian policy), DPMD (diffusion policy), and FMER (our flow matching policy).
+Figure~\ref{fig:policy_vis} shows state-conditioned action selection across the environment after convergence.
+As indicated by the red arrows, SAC and DPMD consistently favor a subset of optimal regions (right and bottom), even when alternative peaks are equally optimal.
 In contrast, FMER adapts to the local geometry and points toward the nearest of the four equal-valued maxima.
-This indicates a diverse multimodal behavior facilitated by the precise entropy control of our ODE-based formulation.
+This indicates a diverse multimodal behavior facilitated by the tractable entropy control of our ODE-based formulation.
+Further visualization of the action generation process is provided in Appendix~\ref{appendix:multi_goal}.